 "I Was Tested for Lyme, and It Was Negative"

 If I had a penny for every time I've heard this statement, I'd be rich by now!
-Here are just a few reasons why it doesn't matter that your test was negative:
+Here are just a few reasons why it doesn't matter that your test result was negative:

 - Even more sensitive PCR tests which look for the actual Lyme bacteria are inaccurate because Lyme bacteria and the other infectious agents don't stay in the bloodstream - they hide in tissues and joints (hence, the characteristic joint pain).
 So, any and all blood tests are unreliable for detecting tick infections.

 - Therefore, if you get a positive result, you can believe it, but a negative test result for any of these infections provides no information.